oliviawestmacottssw/SSW.Rules.Content/rules/do-have-an-outbound-script/rule.md

 ---

 An outbound script forms the foundation of all sales.
 It is important before you start calling your prospects to have an outbound script memorized.
-Whilst you will know your script verbatim you should find an equal need to be flexible throughout the conversation and adapt the call to suit each person you call.​​​​
+Whilst you will know your script verbatim you should find an equal need to be flexible throughout the conversation and adapt the call to suit each person you call.

 As a guide, your outbound script should have at least these things: